 College can be an exciting time of personal discovery.
 Many students come to more clearly understand their sexual orientation/identity while in college, while others enter college with this part of their identity explored and more developed.
 Wherever you are on your journey of sexual identity, we hope the following information will help.
 The SJSU LGBT Resource Center is a great place to find community and many discussion groups related to specific topics under the LGBTQ umbrella.
-We also welcome you to Counseling Services, where there is a knowledgeable and affirming staff available if you would like to discuss your experience in a confidential space.
-Personal counselors are available at Counseling Services in Administration Building, Room 201, to consult, vent, and explore your identity and the coming out process.
-We are open for walk-ins M-F, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm.
+We also welcome you to Counseling and Psychological Services (CAPS), where there is a knowledgeable and affirming staff available if you would like to discuss your experience in a confidential space.
+Personal counselors are available at CAPS in the Student Wellness Center, Room 300B (third floor), to consult, vent, and explore your identity and the coming out process.
+Please call us at 408-924-5910 to schedule an appointment or come in to our office.
+For emergency/crisis walk-ins our hours are Monday, Thursday and Friday from 8:00am-5:00pm; Tuesday and Wednesday from 8:30am-5:30pm.
 Please call 408-924-5910 for more information.

 - Ally: A person who is an advocate and supporter of the LGBT community and LGBT individuals.

 - Asexual: A person who is not sexually active and/or is not sexually attracted to others.

 - Biphobia: A fear or hatred of bisexual individuals, which may result in prejudice and discrimination.

 - Bisexual: An individual who is romantically, emotionally, physically, or sexually attracted to two sexes or two genders.

 - Coming Out: Acknowledging and/or declaring one's sexual identity to oneself and/or others.

 - Dyke: A once derogatory term that has been re-claimed as a political statement by some lesbian and bisexual women to identify their sexual identity.